 I’d been invited to give a speech about “Space Club Kitchen” at an Amsterdam food event and I met a guy there called Giorgio Diana.
 By coincidence, we both happened to be lighting a cigarette outside the venue and I commented on how restrictive Amsterdam was with smoking, which led to us talking.
 I asked him what he did, and he said he ran a Michelin-star restaurant in Cairo, near the Pyramids.
 So I briefly explained “Space Club Kitchen” and invited him to my speech.
 He was blown away by what he heard and offered to help by making introductions to his colleagues in different cooking associations.
 So now we have restaurant collaborators in places like Sochi, Lebanon, the North Pole and South Pole.
 We even have a collaborating restaurant that’s located in a submarine (laughs).

 That was Matthias Maurer’s idea.
 He recommended the Indonesian Rendang because it’s one of his favorite dishes, but it also worked as a recipe that’s compatible with the conditions in space.
 For example, it’s a food that can be pre-cooked and brought to the ISS, which is very important.
-Imagine if an uncooked rice grain where to float away from the kitchen and into someone’s nose while they were sleeping?
+Imagine if an uncooked rice grain were to float away from the kitchen and into someone’s nose while they were sleeping?
 They could choke and die.
 So there’s a lot to pay attention to, especially things like the food’s microbe content since we don’t want to contaminate the whole space station with foreign bacteria.
 LSG Sky Chefs helped us prepare for that by letting us use their kitchens to do demos and run tests in preparation for the event.

 – What kind of music will be playing during the “Space Club Kitchen”?
 I’ve heard you had something to do with that.

 I composed the main theme called “Space Table Symphony“, which was inspired by the Netflix series, “Chef’s Table“.
 That show did a great job of showcasing cooking as an artform and also told interesting stories about the chefs who participated.
 I loved the theme music, which was “Winter” by Antonio Vivaldi, so I recomposed it as a space symphony piece and reached out to David Garrett and the Frankfort Radio Symphony to help record it on the runway at Frankfurt airport.
 Then we shot the music video on an Antonov AN124 plane with star chef Tim Mälzer, David and myself.
-All of this will premier on March 19th and David will be on TV with me to play the violin live alongside the pre-recorded theme music.
+All of this will premiere on March 19th and David will be on TV with me to play the violin live alongside the pre-recorded theme music.

 – I’ve also heard there’s a charitable side to all this.
 You’re aiming to collect 1 billion food donations.
 Can you talk about that?